What it does: A global discount supermarket chain with over 10,000 stores in 18 countries and rapid growth in Australia

 The grad program runs for 18 months.
 You’ll do everything from manning a cash register, to working in a distribution centre, to attending site meetings with the property team, all while developing your skills as a leader.
 You’ll also need to move around a lot and attend training at the Sydney head office.

 Unusually, ALDI openly advertises what those undertaking its grad program make.
-You’ll start on an impressive salary package of $85,000 which increases to $152,000 within four years.
+You’ll start on an impressive salary package of $89,000 which increases to $162,800 within five years.
 Comprehensive training, a fully expensed company car and an iPhone are also provided from week one.

 With an ever-expanding network, there will be plenty of development opportunities on offer.
 That said, you’ll need to demonstrate a strong ability to lead teams and deliver results.
 Given ALDI goes to great lengths to only hire and retain driven staff, you’ll need to be exceptional to climb to the upper reaches of the corporate hierarchy.